 If you can’t get enough of the sauce, Lexington-sauce lovers flock to the town every year to sample 1,000’s of sauces made in the traditional style but full of new kicks.
 The town has even gone full hog and shares its spirit with pig statues located throughout downtown.

-Outer Banks towns have never had tons of real estate.
+Outer Banks towns have never had tons of real estate, which is partly what makes the OBX beaches so ideal.
 Most of these areas are one, two, or three roads wide, flanked on one side by a sound and the other by the Atlantic Ocean.
 Some of these blips are barely more than resort towns, but others, like Rodanthe, are full of flavor.
 You can camp right on the sand or right on the sea; every side is waterfront.

 North Carolina’s middle section is full of flat plainland, perfect for growing strawberries, and playing golf.
 A world-class golf course at nearby Pinehurst resort has defined the town as the golf capital of a state rich in opportunities for a tee time.
 Inside the clubhouse lies a museum that broadcasts more of the history of the area.